Blog / Machine learning

 Finally, we have the network model.
 This is especially well-developed in Ravelin as it is something we know adds significant marginal gain when combined with the other models.

-Here, we pull information such as a device ID, location information and quickly map out connections in the data that look highly suspicious.
+Here, we pull information such as a device ID or location information, and quickly map out connections in the data that look highly suspicious.
 This model is less data-intense as it pulls from other sources.
 There are also JS snippets available that pull data from your site and app, making it a very straightforward part of the integration process.

 Why does Ravelin need this data?